Jobs & Internships

 Relevant skills and knowledge

-• Need to have an understanding of Chinese labor and human rights issues.
+• Need to understand Chinese labor and human rights issues.

 • A strong commitment to human and labor rights is required, as well as an understanding of Chinese workers and related interest groups.
 The ideal candidate will have established and coordinated skills in immigration, human trafficking, forced labor, and global supply chains.